 Let me introduce to you a multi-element program named Homes for all Veterans that is led by Veterans Affairs (VA).
 The grant funding allows Homes For All Veterans to provide outreach, case management and access to community resources to more than 1,000 Veteran households each year who are either homeless or in danger of homelessness throughout the state of Colorado and southern Wyoming.

 Functional Zero is attainable in the Pikes Peak Region!
-That means we will not have a homeless Veteran who is homeless who does not want to be homeless within 10 days of initial contact.
+Functional Zero means we will not have a homeless Veteran who is homeless who does not want to be homeless within 10 days of initial contact.

 Two cities in Colorado have received grants for action agencies to take on Veteran Homelessness and they are funded by a $1 Million HUD grant each.
 Each city will see $1 Million this year, next year, and the following year.
-Yes, $6 million in grant funds for both cities that will be spent in Colorado to end Veteran Homelessness and sustain the end of Veteran Homelessness for the future!
-Grant money almost always has strings attached that control what can or cannot be bought with the money.
+Yes, $2 million a year in grant funds for both cities that will be spent in Colorado to end Veteran Homelessness and sustain the end of Veteran Homelessness for the future!
+Alas, grant money almost always has strings attached that control what can or cannot be bought with the money.
 In our case, we look towards the Colorado area action agencies and non-profits to assist and provide where there are holes.

 Next, once we get a homeless Veteran on the way to stable housing, he or she will need a Home Startup Kit which is largely a clothes basket filled with housing items that the HUD and VA grant cannot buy or be bought with food stamp funds.
-The Home Starter Kit suggested list is found here.
+A Home Starter Kit has items such as towels, pans, silverware, coffee cups, soaps, laundry detergent and more; about everything a new tenet needs inside a bare apartment.
+The Home Starter Kit suggested list is below.

 Veterans of Foreign Wars, Colorado